jayminwest/TeachNicheOfficial/ai_docs/standards/testing/STRATEGY.md

 - Test retrospectives after releases
 - Monitoring of test metrics (coverage, execution time, flakiness)
 - Periodic updates to testing strategy based on project needs
+- Regular updates to Playwright test suite as new features are added

 This testing strategy should be reviewed and updated quarterly to ensure it remains effective and aligned with project goals.